-The key element of the system is the review work carried out independently by our regional Accounting Consulting Services team ("ACS") which is geographically located throughout CEE.
+The key element of the system is that the review work is carried out independently by our regional Accounting Consulting Services team ("ACS") which is geographically located throughout CEE.
 Depending on the complexity and risk associated with particular industry sectors, client size and listed/non-listed status, ACS will carry out a review of clients' IFRS statements.
 The financial statements of listed financial services clients, for example, will be regularly reviewed by a specialist team with the final review being carried out by one of our ACS partners.

-All IFRS financial statements that are used in the capital market transactions would also be subject to a mandatory review.
+All IFRS financial statements that are used in capital market transactions would also be subject to a mandatory review.
 Other IFRS accounts are reviewed on rotational / sample basis.

 During the review, the audit team will be required to explain the justifications for the IFRS treatments and disclosures in the financial statement and discuss with the client and its governing bodies instances where treatments and disclosures are assessed by the ACS team as being non-compliant with the standards.
-In addition, audit teams are required to formally consult with ACS consultant and ACS partner number of defined accounting matters that are assessed as higher risk for misapplication by clients.
+In addition, audit teams are required to formally consult with an ACS consultant and ACS partner on a number of defined accounting matters that are assessed as higher risk for misapplication by clients.

-Risk and Quality Group: Our Firm's risk management, consulting and policy resources are a centralized function, comprising both full and part time personnel, internally referred to as Risk and Quality ("R&Q").
-R&Q is a separate unit within our accounting and auditing practice, independent from those responsible for revenue generation or management, with a seat on the Assurance Practice top leadership team.
-The R&Q organization includes the following key functions: Risk Management, Independence, Accounting Consulting Services, Regulatory, Audit Services, Learning and Development, Ethics and Business Conduct.
+Risk and Quality Function: Our Firm's risk management, consulting and policy resources are a centralized function, comprising both full and part time personnel, internally referred to as Risk and Quality ("R&Q").
+R&Q includes the following key functions: Risk Management, Independence, Accounting Consulting Services, Regulatory, Audit Services, Learning and Development and Ethics and Business Conduct.
 Each function is led by a partner assisted by other experienced personnel.
 These partners are also assisted by other partners from other larger PwC practices when the need arises.

-Risk management group uses, promotes and applies the global PwC risk management policies, guidance and procedures approved within PwC global network, which are enhanced and tailored to local needs.
+The Risk management function uses, promotes and applies the global PwC risk management policies, guidance and procedures approved within PwC global network, which are enhanced and tailored to local needs.
 A key responsibility of the risk management partners is to be an integral part of the client acceptance and retention process, responsible for assessing risk on both a qualitative and quantitative basis.
 In addition, risk management partners are required to be integrally involved with engagement teams, where necessary, for consultations on issues and judgments, such as going concern considerations.

-We have developed formal and strictly enforced protocols setting out the circumstances under which engagement teams must consult with the R&Q group.
+We have developed formal protocols setting out the circumstances under which engagement teams must consult with the R&Q function.
 This group of independent and experienced partners is focused on quality, prompting changes to policy and procedures when and as appropriate.